dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ## Fast R-CNN

-To overcome shortcomings of R-CNN, Grishick proposes [Fast R-CNN](https://arxiv.org/pdf/1504.08083.pdf)  which employs several  innovations to improve training and testing speed while also increasing detection accuracy.
-Let's analyse the steps used in the algorithm:
+To overcome shortcomings of R-CNN, Grishick proposes [Fast R-CNN](https://arxiv.org/pdf/1504.08083.pdf)  which employs several  innovations to improve training and testing speed while also increasing detection accuracy. <span class='blue'>Why not run the CNN just once per image and then find a way to share that computation across the ~2000 proposals? </span> Let's analyse the steps used in the algorithm:

 - <span class="saddlebrown">An input is entire image and a set of object proposals </span>